apache/paimon/docs/content/docs/concepts/append-only-table.md

 ## Compaction

-By default, the sink node will automatically perform compaction to solve the small file problem.
+By default, the sink node will automatically perform compaction to control the number of files.
 The following options control the strategy of compaction:

 <table class="configuration table table-bordered">